Best Domain Registrars

 As with all domain names, you can choose to renew your Google Domain each year.
 Alternatively, some domain names will allow you to purchase up to 10 years worth of domain registration!

 All of Google Domain’s domain names come with a set of free features.
-In fairness, when you compare these features to other domain name registrars, I’d actually put Google Domains ahead of them in terms of their top 10 ranking.
-Included for free:
+In fairness, when you compare these features to other domain name registrars, I’d actually put Google Domains ahead of them in terms of their top 10 rankings.

 - WHOIS privacy

 - Domain forwarding and subdomain forwarding